rust-lang/rust-forge/src/infra/team-maintenance.md

   [rust-lang-nursery/TEAM][gh-nursery-team] teams on github must be updated
 - the
   [internals discussion board has per-team groups](https://internals.rust-lang.org/admin/groups/custom)
-- the list of reviewers highfive uses is set in [rust-lang/highfive][highfive]
-  - the configs are set per-repo; some teams are listed in `rust.json`, whereas those that span multiple repos are set in `_global.json`
+- if the member is going to join the review rotation, they will need to be added to the `[assign.owners]` section of `triagebot.toml` of the repos where they will be reviewing

 ### Team member departure